Janneman84/ShrinkWrapTextView/README.md

 ```
 ### Known issue
 In some cases, using `ConstraintLayout` together with `app:layout_constrainedWidth="true"` and `android:layout_width="wrap_content"` may cause undesired results.
 This can be fixed easily with a few changes.
 Make it so `app:layout_constrainedWidth="true"` is set to a layout view and has its width set to `match_parent`.
-Then put the `ShrinkWrapTextView` as its subview.
+Then put the `ShrinkWrapTextView` as its child.
 I put an example below.
 If you still have problems submit an issue so I can help.
 ```xml
 <!--Example of fix when inside a ConstrainedLayout-->